Jorenar/blog/2023-02-19-less-known-c.md

 title:  "Few lesser known tricks, quirks and features of C"
 ---

-While almost everybody learns at some point you can abuse C to achieve OOP in it, there are some tricks, quirks and features (some quite fundamental to the language!) which seems to throw even experienced developers off the track.
-Thus I did a sloppy job of gathering some of them in this post with even sloppier short explanation and/or examples (or quote of thereof).
+There are some tricks, quirks and features (some quite fundamental to the language!) which seems to throw even experienced developers off the track.
+Thus I did a sloppy job of gathering some of them in this post (in no particular order) with even sloppier short explanations and/or examples (or quote of thereof).

 <aside markdown="1">
 * [Hidden features of C - Stack Overflow](https://stackoverflow.com/q/132241/10247460)